 Inhouse and outsourced sales teams use outbound sales to reach out to a predetermined list of individuals, in an attempt to sell your product to them.
 This list is usually created based on market research and in collaboration with marketing and sales teams.
 Individuals included in the list represent the ideal customer or buyer persona for your product.
 And so, it prevents your employees from connecting with weak leads.

 Outbound sales take longer.
 Reps have to engage with clients over and over again, educate them about your services and present your business as the solution they need.
 Outbound sales are much harder to achieve than inbound sales and so are often underrated.
 Outbound sales do, however, help your business and sales teams expand their network and tap into new markets.
-Most businesses use an outbound calling service to boost their sales calls.
+Most businesses use an outbound calling solution to boost their sales calls.
 Outbound calling is a cloud-based communication service that lets an organization call local and international contacts in an inexpensive way.

 Which is More Suitable for Your Business?